MicrosoftDocs/windows-dev-docs/hub/apps/get-started/dev-options.md

 ## App development frameworks

-The following table lists the different app development frameworks available on Windows and the features supported by each framework.
+There is a wide range of options for developing applications for Windows.
+The best option for you depends on your app requirements, your existing code, and your familiarity with the technology.
+The following table lists the most popular app development frameworks available on Windows and the features supported by each framework.

-For more information about Windows app development options, see [Writing apps for Windows](index.md).
+To read more about each of these Windows app development options, see [Writing apps for Windows](index.md).

 | Feature | WPF | WinUI 3 | Windows Forms | Win32 | UWP | React Native (RNW) | .NET MAUI |
 | --- | --- | --- | --- | --- | --- | --- | --- |